adambard/learnxinyminutes-docs/kdb+.html.markdown

-/ q is a vector language so explicit loops (for, while etc.) are not encouraged / where possible functionality should be vectorized (i.e. operations on lists) / adverbs supplement this, modifying the behaviour of functions / and providing loop type functionality when required / (in q functions are sometimes refered to as verbs, hence adverbs) / the "each" adverb modifies a function to treat a list as individual variables first each (1 2 3;4 5 6;7 8 9)
+/ q is a vector language so explicit loops (for, while etc.) are not encouraged / where possible functionality should be vectorized (i.e. operations on lists) / adverbs supplement this, modifying the behaviour of functions / and providing loop-like functionality when required / (in q, functions are sometimes referred to as verbs, hence adverbs) / the "each" adverb modifies a function to treat a list as individual variables first each (1 2 3;4 5 6;7 8 9)
 / => 1 4 7